National Science Foundation Innovation Corps

 - The (IM) “Industry Mentor” who is someone with industry experience preferably within the domain(s) to which you believe your product or technology belongs.

 The EL does ALL of the presenting throughout the 7 Weeks.
 Part of the reason for the emphasis on these presentations is to condition you for the possibility of one day interacting with Venture Capitalists, local Research Alliances, Angel Investors and anyone else who might be in a position to give you money for your technology.
 Better to hone your presentation chops at I-Corps than in front of a group of unsympathetic strangers.
 Don’t worry – everyone in your cohort is in the same boat and everyone gets a similar level of scrutiny so there is no need to take comments personally.
+During the opening and closing workshops – when it’s your time to present your team goes to the podium and the EL presents according to that day’s assignment.
+In the interim weeks the teams present via WebEx.

 Funding your I-Corps Experience